Skip to content

 Do you need quality control or just a working file?
 UniConverter and Online-Convert.com expose codec, bitrate, and frame rate settings.
 CloudConvert offers similar controls in a simpler interface.
 FreeConvert’s “compress to size” mode is the easiest if you don’t want to think about bitrate at all.

-For Windows and Mac power users who already have video editing tools, our guide on how to convert video to MP4 on Windows and Mac covers built-in options like HandBrake and FFmpeg that bypass cloud uploads entirely.
+For Windows and Mac power users who already have video editing tools, our guide on how to convert video to MP4 covers built-in options like HandBrake and FFmpeg that bypass cloud uploads entirely.

 #Setting the Right Output Quality and File Size